buddhist-uni/buddhist-uni.github.io/_content/canon/an6.19.md

 ---

 > O, that I might live for the interval that it takes to swallow having chewed up one morsel of food!

+Many of those who practice mindfulness of death don’t do so urgently enough.